Hinduja30/Hinduja30/README.md

 ---

 ### 🖋️ Profile Summary
-I am a **Software Engineer** dedicated to crafting high-performance, user-centric web applications.
-With a strong foundation in the **MERN stack**, I am currently bridging the gap between traditional Web2 interfaces and the evolving **Blockchain (Web3)** ecosystem.
-My focus lies in writing clean, maintainable code and solving complex architectural challenges.
+I am a **Software Engineer** dedicated to crafting high-performance, user-centric web applications with a focus on **Cloud-Native architecture**.
+With a strong foundation in the **MERN stack**, I specialize in bridging the gap between seamless Front-End experiences and scalable backend infrastructure.
+My expertise lies in building resilient, distributed systems, optimizing deployment pipelines, and leveraging cloud services to solve complex architectural challenges.

 ---